- What Is PERT in Project Management?

 Let’s move these concepts from abstraction to reality.
-To better understand the power of a PERT chart, let’s make one together.
+To better understand the power of a PERT chart in project management, let’s make one together.
 For our PERT chart example, we’ll create a project around building a website.
 The PERT chart will allow us to visualize our project’s activities and milestones to quickly uncover the critical path.

-Observe the PERT Chart below, and we’ll walk through how we created it.
+Observe the PERT Chart example below, and we’ll walk through how we created it.

-To begin, we’re going to identify all the activities that make up the project and determine the immediate predecessors for each.
+To begin with our PERT example, we’re going to identify all the activities that make up the project and determine the immediate predecessors for each.
 We’ll list them as shown in the table above, known as the activity list.
-Milestones are not included because they’re the outcome of each activity.
+Milestones are the nodes in our PERT chart, and they’re the outcome of each activity.

 Next, we figure out how long all the activities to get to our milestones will take.
-The amount of time you estimate with the PERT formula should be added to each vector as shown in our example chart.
+The amount of time you estimate with the PERT chart formula should be added to the arrows as shown in our PERT chart example.
 We used weeks as our time unit, but it could be days or months, depending on your project.

 Once we have a time estimate for each task, we can draw our network diagram.
 We start with the first node which is the “kick off meeting” in our example.
-Then we represent the initial activities with vectors and connect them to their corresponding milestones.
-We continue the process until we get to the final milestone of our project.
+Then we represent the initial activities with arrows and connect them to their corresponding milestone nodes.
+We continue the process until we get to the final milestone node of our project.

 With the completed chart, it becomes clear which activities are critical to delivering the project on time.
-These are represented by the white vectors.
-Once the critical path is determined, you can easily refer to it to keep your project on track!
+These are represented by the white arrows.
+Once the critical path is determined, you can easily refer to it as a roadmap to keep your project on track!

 Glossary of Terms Related to PERT Charts